5. Matching/evaluating new jobs

 - The organisation must be satisfied that external panel members have been properly trained in the NHS JE scheme and understand the principles, which underpin it.

 - All information relating to the panels and the decisions they make should be audited and handed over to management and staff side JE leads of the organisation.
-Ownership of the information should rest with the organisation and not the third-party consultancy.
+Ownership of the information will rest with the organisation and not the third-party consultancy.

 - Arrangements should be in place to ensure that there are channels for dialogue to allow panel findings and rationales to be interrogated, understood and differences reconciled.